Can your parents help pay your home loan?

 However, a security guarantee alone doesn’t solve the problem if your income isn’t quite strong enough to afford the amount that you’re borrowing.

-Yes, the bank’s borrowing power or serviceability test still applies but an income guarantee home loan can help you to get around it.
+An income guarantee home loan can help you to get around this problem!

 How does it work?

 - The amount you’re borrowing will need to be partly-secured by your parents home.